On L List of Movie Reviews

 To summarize what The Locusts is about, Earl said it perfectly:

 So, what does Clay Hewitt do?
 He goes to fuck it up.
 The result is: Flyboy and his mother are dead.
-Given the
+Given that

-plot takes place during the 50's, he didn't know any better, so I'll give him a pass.
-On the other hand, if Clay left the
+the plot takes place during the 50's, he didn't know any better, so I'll give him a pass.
+On the other hand, if

-situation alone and minded his own business, there's a 100% chance they stay alive and life goes on just like before,
+Clay left the situation alone and minded his own business, there's a 100% chance they stay alive and life will

-movie isn't terrible, symbolisms and all, but nothing happens for the longest time.
-Why Chinatown worked is
+the movie isn't terrible, symbolisms and all, but nothing happens for the longest time.
+Why

-All in all, make The Locusts shorter by half an hour, and it'll play better.
+All in all, The Locusts needs to be shorter by half an hour, and it'll play well this way.